Alma Downes Shaw: Additional work in Kenya

 After this, she had a reprieve from the Kenya Mission and was lent to the Church of Scotland Mission.
 She worked at the Kikuyu Hospital for 9 months.
 This did not last very long, and she then moved to the CMS hospital in Kaloleni, Kenya.
-For 22 years she gained popularity for her medical skill and her evangelistic work.
+For 22 years, she gained popularity for her medical skill and her evangelistic work.
 While in Kenya, she also set up nurses' homes, new wards, sanitary blocks, and other improvements to the community.

 In 1957, she moved back to Mombasa, where she first started, to continue her medical missionary work.

 Work in Nigeria and Tanganyika

-She planned to retire on March 20, 1960, and move back to England.
-However, she was alerted to a doctor needed in Nigeria and could not contain herself.
-She moved around hospitals in Africa in places such as Nigeria, Kenya and Tanganyika, where she finally retired.
+She planned to retire on 20 March 1960 and move back to England.
+However, she was alerted to the need for a doctor in Nigeria and could not contain herself.
+She moved among hospitals in Africa in places such as Nigeria, Kenya and Tanganyika, where she finally retired.

+She died on 14 December 1969, in Mombasa, Kenya.